kaimosec/passmutate/README.md

 Its main use is the mutation of passwords in a wordlist to increase the size and "fill in the gaps" of that wordlist.
 Mutation works by expanding on every password in a wordlist and creating similar variations of those passwords.
+Basic mutation alone (-m 0) can boost a wordlist's hit rate to up to 300%.

 A good example of why mutation is useful is the cewl tool.
 Cewl scrapes a website and generates a wordlist.
 If the password to mycarshop.com is